How to Accept Credit Card Payments On Your Phone / Tablet

 2. Locate the “Accept Online Payments” box and slide the button on:

-4. Once on the PayPal page, you’ll get step-by-step instructions for creating a PayPal business account.
+4. Once on the sign-up page, you’ll get step-by-step instructions for creating a Stripe account or PayPal business account.
 You’ll also answer some questions about your business and your contact information.

 How Can I Accept Credit Card Payments on My Phone/Tablet for Free?